glurp/PicoWiki/README.md

     > ruby /path-to-source/wiki.rb [tcp-port]

-wiki data are in the current directory (wikiroot in the example) See wiki.rb header for some tuning.
+Wiki data are in the current directory (wikiroot in the example) See wiki.rb header for some tuning.

 License